 By now, the term "reclassification" has entered the vernacular for any die-hard college football fan, and with NIL here to stay, the number of kids electing to skip their senior years of high school and start college early is only going to increase.

-It's hard to judge if the move is the right one given the limited data points, but when Alabama lines up with Georgia on Saturday night, two of the more high-profile reclassifications will be on display for the Crimson Tide in wide receiver Ryan Williams and pass rusher LT Overton, who were each ballyhooed five-stars in both their original recruiting classes and the ones they jumped up to.
+It's hard to judge if the move is the right one given the limited data points, but when Alabama lines up with Georgia on Saturday night, two of the more high-profile reclassifications will be on display for the Crimson Tide in wide receiver Ryan Williams and pass rusher LT Overton, who were both heralded five-stars in their original recruiting classes and the ones they jumped up to.

-Williams should be preparing for an upcoming homecoming dance, but instead, the 17-year-old has quickly emerged as the go-to playmaker for one of the sport's biggest brands, having caught 10 passes for 285 yards and four touchdowns in his first three games.
+Williams should be preparing for an upcoming homecoming dance.
+Instead, the 17-year-old has quickly emerged as the go-to playmaker for one of the sport's biggest brands, having caught 10 passes for 285 yards and four touchdowns in his first three games.

 Overton, on the other hand, has taken a while to find his footing.
-After playing 323 snaps for Texas A&M in 2022, Overton saw his playing time with the Aggies decrease in 2023 before transferring to Alabama this offseason.
-He leads the Crimson Tide with 13 pressures this season.
+After logging 323 snaps for Texas A&M in 2022, Overton saw his playing time with the Aggies decrease in 2023 before transferring to Alabama this offseason.
+He leads the Crimson Tide with 13 pressures.

 Although they were on different timelines, both Williams and Overton could be classified as reclassification success stories.
-Same with New York Jets rookie running back Braelon Allen, who joined Wisconsin as a minor.
+Same with New York Jets rookie running back Braelon Allen, who joined Wisconsin as a minor back in 2021.
 But plenty of others have struggled to catch on and make an impact after racing to start their collegiate careers.
 The perils of reclassification is a topic I'm obsessed with, to an irrational level.

 Two years ago, Kirby Smart brought Marcus Washington in early hoping to add some cornerback depth.
 Washington played just two snaps for the Bulldogs before transferring to Louisville and then surfacing at Syracuse, where he has yet to see the field.
 Other reclassifications that haven't exactly panned out include Oregon wide receiver Kyle Kasper, Kentucky/Rutgers quarterback Gavin Wimsatt, UNC/Texas A&M/UNLV cornerback Tony Grimes, Washington/Oklahoma running back Emeka Megwa, and Texas A&M/ULM pass rusher Donnell Harris.